almaavocado/almaavocado/README.md

 ⇴ 🧐 I’m a Spotify Backend Engineering Intern for Summer 2021

-⇴ 💬 I have been working on my website: www.almaavocado.com
+⇴ 💬 I have been working on a website

 ⇴ ✨ Fun fact: My favorite thing to do is listen to music and go to concerts 🎸